QualyaIO/obtuse.DSP/README.md

 _Self-contained generative music with limited resources._

 Obtuse is an audio DSP and synthesis engine.
 It proposes various synths, effects and ways to generate rhythms, melodies or chords.
 Obtuse leverages on [Vult](https://github.com/vult-dsp/vult) transpiler and by default the code uses fixed floats, for MCU without floating-point unit.
-The library should be rather efficient, while maintaining hi-fi audio quality.
+The library should be rather efficient, while maintaining hi-fi audio quality (16 bit precision).

 While the library is originally meant for the Arduino ecosystem, it can be used outside it, with no external dependencies.
 One specificity of the project is to let users explore beforehand its capabilities and prototype the audioscape on desktop, via tools familiar to musicians -- check associated repositories for [audio plugins wrappers](https://github.com/QualyaIO/obtuse.DPF) or [VCV Rack modules](https://github.com/QualyaIO/obtuse.VCV).